 So, in the run-up to an event, the call would go out from the Communications Team for volunteers to receive either refresher training or full training to handle basic contacts.

 Included in the volunteers was always the CEO of the company, which was vital as he set an example to the other employees that the customer experience comes first.

-With thanks to Kim Ellis, Chief Learning Architect at Go Ginger Learning Solutions
+Contributed by: Kim Ellis, Chief Learning Architect at Go Ginger Learning Solutions

 12. Share Information to Eliminate Silos

 A lack of understanding of, or appreciation for, the employees in the contact centre is often a result of one of two things which go hand in hand: silos and leadership.
 Silos are a leadership issue.

 Leaders must model and encourage cross-functional collaboration, teamwork, and information sharing.
 By definition, a customer-centric culture is collaborative – not just within departments but across departments.
 Silos create pains for employees and for customers.

 Contributed by: Annette Franz, Founder and CEO of CX Journey Inc.